LCA-CI-builds-repair/keras/CONTRIBUTING.md

 ### Step 1.
 Open an issue

-Before making any changes, we recommend opening an issue (if one doesn't already exist) and discussing your proposed changes.
+Before making any changes, we recommend opening an issue (if one doesn'root directory. discussing your proposed changes.
 This way, we can give you feedback and validate the proposed changes.

 If the changes are minor (simple bug fix or documentation fix), then feel free